Discrete connections on principal bundles: the Discrete Atiyah Sequence: Introduction

 for

-as a sequence of smooth fiber bundles over $Q/\SG$.
-The space $\conjB = (Q\times \SG)/\SG$, obtained when $\SG$ acts on the principal bundle $Q$ in the natural way and on $\SG$ by conjugation, will be called the \jdef{conjugate bundle} over $Q/\SG$.
-In fact, for technical reasons we have to work in the category $\FBS_{Q/\SG}$ of fiber bundles with a section (over $Q/\SG$).
-As a first step we prove that~\eqref{eq:discrete_atiyah_sequence-def-intro} is an \jdef{extension} (Definition~\ref{def:extensionM_in_FBS}) of $(Q/\SG)\times (Q/\SG)$ by $\conjB$ in the $\FBS_{Q/\SG}$ category.
-Just as discrete connections may not be globally defined, splittings of~\eqref{eq:discrete_atiyah_sequence-def-intro} may not be defined globally but, rather, semi-locally (Definition~\ref{def:semi-local_morphism}).
-Then we prove that the (semi-local) left splittings of~\eqref{eq:discrete_atiyah_sequence-def-intro} satisfying a certain equivariance condition are in a bijective correspondence with discrete connections on $\pi$, while (semi-local) right splittings of~\eqref{eq:discrete_atiyah_sequence-def-intro} are in a bijective correspondence with discrete horizontal lifts on $\pi$.
-As discrete horizontal lifts and discrete connections on $\pi$ are known to be equivalent notions, we have proved the equivalence between some left splittings of~\eqref{eq:discrete_atiyah_sequence-def-intro}, right splittings of~\eqref{eq:discrete_atiyah_sequence-def-intro}, and discrete connections on $\pi$.
-Of course, the correspondence between left and right splittings of an exact sequence is well known in other categories, but it is not at all automatic in this non-abelian category.
+as a sequence of smooth fiber bundles over $\PBbase$.
+The space $\conjB := (\PBtotal\times \SG)/\SG$, obtained when $\SG$ acts on $\PBtotal$ by $l^\PBtotal$ and on $\SG$ by conjugation, will be called the \jdef{conjugate bundle} over $\PBbase$.
+We call~\eqref{eq:discrete_atiyah_sequence-def-intro} the \jdef{discrete Atiyah sequence} (DAS) of $\PBmap$.
+In fact, for technical reasons we have to work in the category $\FBS_{\PBbase}$ of fiber bundles with a section (over $\PBbase$).
+As a first step we prove that the DAS is an \jdef{extension} (Definition~\ref{def:extensionM_in_FBS}) of $(\PBbase)\times (\PBbase)$ by $\conjB$ in the $\FBS_{\PBbase}$ category.
+Just as discrete connection forms may not be globally defined, splittings of the DAS may not be defined globally but, rather, semi-locally (Definition~\ref{def:semi-local_morphism}).
+Then we prove that the (semi-local) left splittings of the DAS satisfying a certain equivariance condition are in a bijective correspondence with discrete connections on $\PBmap$, while (semi-local) right splittings of the DAS are in a bijective correspondence with discrete horizontal lifts on $\PBmap$.
+As discrete horizontal lifts and discrete connections on $\PBmap$ are known to be equivalent notions, we have proved the equivalence between some left splittings of the DAS, right splittings of the DAS, and discrete connections on $\PBmap$.
+Notice that in the non-abelian category $\FBS_{\PBtotal/\SG}$, in almost all cases, the correspondence is between right splittings and only some left splittings of the DAS.
 Another standard result, for instance in the category of vector bundles, is that split exact sequences are equivalent to direct sum sequences.
-We prove that~\eqref{eq:discrete_atiyah_sequence-def-intro} is semi-locally right (or left) split if and only if the sequence is semi-locally equivalent to a certain fiber product extension of $(Q/\SG)\times (Q/\SG)$ by $\conjB$.
+We prove that the DAS is semi-locally right (or left) split if and only if the sequence is semi-locally equivalent to a certain fiber product extension of $(\PBbase)\times (\PBbase)$ by $\conjB$.
 A complete ``map'' of the relationship between the different objects considered so far is provided by Theorem~\ref{thm:bijections_DAS_in_FBS}.